 >From Rob Robinson, President of the Australian Institute of Physics

 Australia’s 2011 physics Nobel Laureate, Professor Brian Schmidt, launched the AIP’s national physics experiment on Friday in Melbourne.

 As you might recall, the experiment is called ‘The BIG little g project’ and is open to people around Australia to participate.
-Read on for more information.

-In other news, e are considering lodging a bid to host the 13th Asia-Pacific Physics Conference here in Australia in 2016.
+In other news, we are considering lodging a bid to host the 13th Asia-Pacific Physics Conference here in Australia in 2016.
 The triennial meetings are dedicated to the presentation and discussion of the latest developments and ideas in physics and related science in the Asia-Pacific physics communities.